The late Mr Justice Bobby Eagar

 The Courts Service has said that Mr Justice Robert Eagar, retired Judge of the High Court, has died.

-Described as having a strong social conscience, Mr Justice Eagar was also known as an outstanding criminal-defence advocate, who advocated tirelessly for the less fortunate in society.
+Described by a fellow solicitor as very dedicated man with a strong social conscience, Mr Justice Eagar was also known as an outstanding criminal-defence advocate, before he accepted a thoroughly-deserved seat on the bench.

 In his younger years, he was a committed volunteer with the Dublin Simon Community, eventually serving as chair.